Isgård

 Isgård is a Danish manor house and farm close to the sea on the hilly southern part of the peninsula Djursland in the Kattegat Sea between Denmark and Sweden at the entrance to the Baltic Sea in Northern Europe.
 Isgård is located on the Tved peninsula flanking the east coast of Århus Bugt (Århus Bay) to the west and Begtrup Vig (Begtrup Bay) to the east.
 Isgård lies 10 kilometers from the city Århus in a straight line across Århus Bugt, but 47 kilometers by road around the bay.

 As of 2011 Isgård includes 263 hectares of land.
 There are modern pig farm buildings with a registered production capacity of 12.000 piglets weighing 7 to 30 kilos per year.
 These buildings are located out of sight of the main buildings, but are visible from the southern sea front in Begtrup Vig.
 The oldest of Isgård's buildings are about 300 years old dating back to the 1700s.

 The small public country road leading to Isgård, Isgårdsvej, runs through the main yard continuing under a narrow archway through one of the old farm buildings, turning up a hill as an unpaved road to Landborup.
 Here the road passes a viewpoint 80 meters above sea level.
 From this spot there is a view of many of southern Djursland's bays, as well as 10 kilometers across Århus Bugt to mainland Jutland with the seaport of Århus clearly seen. Århus is Denmark's second largest city lying south of the peninsula, Djursland, where Isgård is located on the southern part.
+In his 2022 book Tolkien og det mytiske Jylland (Danish: Tolkien and the mythical Jutland), historian Casper Clemmensen suggests that Isgård inspired J. R. R. Tolkien in his development of the fortress Isengard in The Lord of the Rings.